canonical/subiquity/doc/reference/autoinstall-reference.rst

 Autoinstall configuration reference manual
 ==========================================

 The autoinstall file uses the YAML format.
 At the top level, it must be a mapping containing the keys described in this document.
-Unrecognised keys are ignored.
+Unrecognised keys are currently ignored, but may cause a run-time failure in future versions.

 .. _ai-schema: